tomhendra/courses/19-testing-javascript/README.md

 ```

 ### 2.2.
 Abstract Assertions into a JavaScript Assertion Library

+Let’s add a simple layer of abstraction in our simple test to make writing tests easier.
+The assertion library will help our test assertions read more like a phrase you might say which will help people understand our intentions better.
+It will also help us avoid unnecessary duplication.

 - The job of a testing framework is to make the error message as useful as possible so we can quickly identify what the problem is and fix it.
 - We can create a function to behave like an assertion library.